 In 2011 Starz stopped its content licensing deal with Netflix, even after Netflix offers $300 million for licensing Starz’s library.
 Starz CEO went on record saying that he considered the deal a terrible mistake for Starz.

-Netflix and the Culture of Binge Watching
+History of Netflix and the Culture of Binge Watching

 Netflix soon started entering into content licensing deals with television studios.
 For television studios the income from Netflix’s streaming videos supplemented other geographical licensing deals.
-Television studios only make episodes of previous seasons available, in the belief that showing the episodes from the last aired/ currently airing season would through online video streaming services would lead to them losing users from the cable platforms, who were the primary monetization channel for television studios.
-Netflix would later turn this monetization scheme on its head when they started licensing original content, becoming a major revenue channel for television studios in their own right.
+Television studios only make episodes of previous seasons available, in the belief that showing the episodes from the last aired/ currently airing season would through online video streaming services would lead to them losing users from the cable platforms, who were the primary monetisation channel for television studios.
+Netflix would later turn this monetisation scheme on its head when they started licensing original content, becoming a major revenue channel for television studios in their own right.

 As more people began tuning into Netflix, content providers found that Netflix helped build audiences for their shows.
 Cable networks making past seasons and episodes of their television series available on Netflix enabled content discovery.
 Customers discovering quality cable content on Netflix helped would later tune into the currently airing episodes of the series.
 This helped boost ratings for television shows such as Breaking Bad and Mad Men, both produced by AMC.
 Ratings for Season 5 of Breaking Bad were more than double those of Season 1, and many times the ratings of Season 1, largely helped by the audience that Netflix generated for AMC.
 Netflix helped users catch up to currently broadcasting series, and enabled networks to focus on creating quality content with the knowledge that even a small initial following would convert soon enough to larger audiences.